Market Guidelines during COVID-19

-- Practice social distancing and stay 6ft away from other customers and vendors at all times.
+- Practice physical distancing and stay 6ft away from other customers and vendors at all times.

 - Use the designated entrance and exit.

-- Wash your hands before entering the market and after shopping at the hand washing stations.
+- Sanitize your hands before entering the market and after shopping at the hand sanitizing stations.

 - Place pre-orders with vendors to minimize time spent in the market.
 Check out our online directory.

 - Do not touch products on display.
-Point to what you need and vendors will hand purchases to you.
+Point to what you need and vendors will assist you.

 - No onsite consumption of food.
 Food and beverage items should be purchased for carry out after you shop the rest of the market.